 Swelling, sangrado, and tenderness of the gums may also occur when you are taking oral contraceptives, which are synthetic hormones.

 You should always mention any prescriptions you are taking, including oral contraceptives, prior to medical or dental treatment.
 This will help eliminate the risk of drug interactions, such as antibiotics with oral contraceptives, which lessens the effectiveness of the contraceptive.

 Changes in the look and feel of your mouth may occur if you are menopausal or post-menopausal.
-They include: feeling pain and burning in your gum tissue and salty, peppery, sour tastes, and “dry mouth.”
+They include: feeling pain and burning in your gum tissue and salty, peppery, sour tastes, y “dry mouth.”
 Careful oral hygiene at home and professional cleaning may relieve these symptoms.
 There are also saliva substitutes to treat the effects of dry mouth.